CarlosUPC/Installer-Research/docs/index.md

 ### TODO2 : Add Start Menu Shortcut
 #### Explication:
-You have to add in the directory system the "ProgramsMenuFolder" directory and inside it create the directory where to instantiate the shortcut of the start menu.
-Then you must create it as a "component" element following the directrizes used in the previous TODO and add as a child the "Shortcut" element where you should indicate the .exe that you want the shortcut to point to.
-Finally, use the "ComponentRef" element to warn the framework to execute the instruction.
+You have to add in directory system section the "ProgramsMenuFolder" directory and inside it, create the directory where to instantiate the start menu shortcut.
+Then, you must create it as a "component" element following the guidelines used in the previous TODO and add as a child the "Shortcut" element where you have to indicate the .exe that you want the shortcut to point to.
+Finally, use the "ComponentRef" element to notice the framework to execute the instruction.
 #### Test:
 If you run the .msi file generated after build WIX Setup project, the executable will be installed silently on your computer and the start menu shortcut will be instanced in the start menu of your computer.
-You can also find the folder where the shortcut is in the **"ProgramMenuFolder"** directory
+You can also find the folder created where the shortcut was generated in **"ProgramMenuFolder"** directory

 #### Solution: